article

 Trend claims are still blocked

-RoleMath should eventually show how support requirements move over time: Windows, macOS, Okta, Azure, Linux, ServiceNow, DNS, VPN, A+, Network+, Security+, and AI-support language.
+RoleMath can eventually show how support requirements move over time: Windows, macOS, Okta, Azure, Linux, ServiceNow, DNS, VPN, A+, Network+, Security+, and AI-support language.
 This page cannot publish that yet.
-The trend-readiness gate requires at least three comparable snapshots and at least 60 days between first and latest comparable snapshots.
+RoleMath doesn't publish year-over-year or future-demand claims yet — one snapshot isn't a trend; we'll add trend claims only when several comparable samples exist over time.

 Until then, the current sample is useful as a practice guide.
-It is not a previous-year trend or future prediction.
+It is not a year-over-year trend or future prediction.

 Frequently asked questions